Novara: Motorways and main roads

 Novara is linked to Turin and Milan by the A4 motorway (via the junctions Novara Ovest and Novara Est).
 The A26 motorway crosses most of Novara province, but there is not a junction that links it directly with Novara.
 To reach Novara from the A26, one must exit at Vercelli Est, but one can also reach Novara by way of the A4, which crosses the A26 at a junction.
 Novara is served by a system of dual-carriageway bypasses.
 The oldest such bypass is the Tangenziale Est, directly linked with the motorway junction Novara Est. In 2003, road works were completed on the Tangenziale Sud.

 The S11 trunk road from Milan and Magenta passes through Novara on its way to Vercelli and Turin.
 Trunk roads to the north and south also link Novara to the motorway network.

+Air

+There is no airport in the city.
+The nearest airport is Milan's Malpensa International Airport, located 34 km north east of Novara.

 Sports

-Novara Calcio is an association football club based in Novara.

-There is a professional women's Serie A1 volleyball team: AGIL Volley - Igor Novara Volley.
+Novara FC is an association football club based in Novara.
+There is a professional women's Serie A1 volleyball team, Igor Novara Volley.

-There were an important baseball team and very important Hockey team.
+There was an important baseball team and a very important Hockey team.

 Government

-The current mayor of Novara is Alessandro Canelli, elected in June 2016, representing a centre-right coalition.
+The current mayor of Novara is Alessandro Canelli, elected in June 2016 and confirmed in October 2021, representing a coalition between traditional right-wing parties such as Forza Italia and the new far-right composed by Lega (political party) and Brothers of Italy.